 Nick Mortaloni, Ed.D.
 LCSW, him

-Nick is the Interim Dean, Student Life & Judicial Affairs, where he oversees and supports the Associated Student Government (ASG), Student Life and Leadership, Associated Student Government, Athletics, Health Services, Student Conduct, and the Campus Assessment, Resources, and Education (CARE) programs.
+Nick is the Dean of Student Affairs, where he oversees and supports the Associated Student Government (ASG), Student Life and Leadership, Campus Assessment, Resources, and Education (CARE), Health Services, Athletics & Intramurals, Student Conduct, and the Campus Assessment, Resources, and Education (CARE) programs.
 He is also a Deputy Title IX Coordinator for the district.
 Nick was an LGBTQ Studies minor at UCLA, and he completed his master’s research and thesis on providing mental health services with the LGBTQIA+ community, and his doctoral dissertation was on Creating a Trauma-Informed College Model to Improve Student Success.

 Donny Munshower, him